szczyglis-dev/py-gpt/README.md

 **PyGPT** is an **all-in-one desktop AI assistant** supporting models from `OpenAI` (`GPT-6 Astra`, `GPT-5.6`, `GPT-4`, `o1`, `o3`), `Google Gemini`, `Anthropic Claude`, `xAI Grok`, `Perplexity / Sonar`, `DeepSeek`, and models available through `HuggingFace`, `LlamaIndex`, OpenAI-compatible APIs, and local `Ollama` installations such as `Gemma 4`, `Qwen 3.6`, `Llama 4`, `Mistral Small 3.2`, `DeepSeek`, `Bielik`, `Nemotron`, and `gpt-oss`.

-It supports chat, **Agents v2 (beta)** and other agent workflows, completions, Chat with Files (via `LlamaIndex`), image and video generation, and image analysis.
+It supports chat, **Chat with Agents** and other agent workflows, completions, Chat with Files (via `LlamaIndex`), image and video generation, and image analysis.
 Models can work with files, run Python and system or custom commands, transfer files, call external APIs, and search the web with `DuckDuckGo`, `Google` and `Microsoft Bing`.

 **PyGPT** also provides speech synthesis through `OpenAI`, `Microsoft Azure`, `Google Cloud / GenAI`, `Eleven Labs` and `xAI`, plus speech recognition with `OpenAI Whisper` (API or local), `Google / Google Cloud / GenAI`, `Bing` and `xAI Grok Voice`.
 It stores conversation history and memory, supports reusable presets, and can be extended with built-in or custom plugins for tools, automation and external integrations.